Fire detection is based on various properties of fire such as smoke emission, a rise in temperature and optical radiation emission.

 In order to protect against this strong sensitivity and prevent false alarms, several sensors are now being used in a single device (Multi IR).
-Generally more reliable and cheaper than UV detector, this device has a longer meantime before failure (MTBF) due to less severe constraints on components.
+Generally more reliable and cheaper than a UV detector, this device has a longer mean time before failure (MTBF) due to less severe constraints on components.

 UV / IR Combined Detectors